zzzczzzz/cp3407-project-v2025/iteration_1.md

 * Test registration and login flow - testing of what are implemented, 24th june completed
 * booking cleaner - design booking page ui, added in the iteration of booking (yunseo), 26th june completed
 * booking cleaner - implementing booking model in the database (yunseo), 26th june completed
-* booking cleaner - date, time picking in html form, save the booking in sql, validation and comfirmation message on display
+* booking cleaner - date, time picking in html form, save the booking in sql, validation and comfirmation message on display 7th july completed

 *
 ### Burn Down for iteration-1 (see chapter 4):
 Update this at least once per week
 * 4 weeks left, 8 days of estimated amount of work
 * 3 weeks left, 7 days of estimated amount of work
-* 1 weeks left, xx days
+* 1 weeks left, 4 days of estimated amount of work
 * 0 weeks left, xx days
 * Actual Velocity: ??